 Our clients have received some of the largest Relator share awards ever.
 When the case is settled, the Department of Justice determines what percentage of the recovery will be paid to the Relator and his or her attorney.
 We have a proven track record in this regard.
 We regularly recover Relator share awards that exceed the national averages.
 Clients deserve attorneys that fight hard for their interests.

 FCA cases routinely require much more than an excellent attorney and a client with direct knowledge of fraud.
 Because of the complexity of these matters, we routinely use expert witnesses and consultants.
 We know how to locate, procure and utilize third party experts and resources that will assist us in the assimilation and presentation of your case to the Government and defendants.
 We also know how to put a team of top litigators together so that we can stand toe-to-toe with the large defense firms who represent the major corporations and entities we sue.

 In the 1980s and 1990s, our firm was very successful in a broad array of commercial litigation matters.
 However, over the last 22 years, we have decided to focus exclusively on the representation of clients who have meritorious FCA cases.
 This is all we do.
 We understand the law and we understand what it takes to evaluate and handle a winning case.
 We work every day on cases of major significance across the United States.
 You can read about our cases in the “News and Appearances” or “Case Highlights” sections shown on our website.

-We personally receive and make all of our calls.
-We pride ourselves in returning calls promptly and efficiently.
+We answer our own phones and talk to our clients when they need to talk to us as well as when we need to talk to them.
 Our clients deserve and receive personal attention.
 Bigger firms cannot match our level of client responsiveness and attentiveness.
 These cases are long and hard-fought.
-Our clients understand all the risks and challenges inherent in FCA cases.
-We believe in being candid and we always strive to treat our clients in the fashion that we would want to be treated.
+Our clients understand all the risks and challenges inherent in their FCA cases.
+We believe in being candid and we treat our clients as we want to be treated.